-Adam Soldati has cemented his name among the preeminent collegiate diving coaches in the nation during his eight seasons at Purdue.
+Adam Soldati has cemented his name among the preeminent collegiate diving coaches in the nation during his nine seasons at Purdue.

 The 2010-11 season was just another in what has become an annual showing of Boilermaker divers appearing all over the scoring at championship contests.
 Soldati was named men's Big Ten Coach of the Year and men's national Coach of the Year for the third consecutive season.
 Along with being a three-time men's NCAA Diving Coach of the Year, he is a six-time winner of Big Ten Diving Coach of the Year.
 He won the conference award four times with the men and twice with the women.

 In 2012, Soldati helped coach David Boudia to two medals at the Olympic Games in London.
 Boudia won gold in the 10-meter platform, Team USA'sfirst Olympic gold medal in the event since 1988.
 Boudia and Nick McCrory teamed up to win Team USA's first Olympic medal (bronze) ever in men's synchronized 10-meter diving.
 The gold-medal performance earned Boudia USA Diving Athlete of the Year honors, while Soldati was named USA Diving's National Coach of the Year.

-Four Purdue divers qualified for the 2013 NCAA Championships, highlighted by Casey Matthews' winning the national title in women's 3-meter diving.
+Four Purdue divers qualified for the 2013 NCAA Championships, highlighted by Matthews' winning the national title in women's 3-meter diving.
 She is now a five-time All-American.
-Jamie Bissett, Michelle Cabassol and Layne Rogers also took home All-America honors in their first appearances at the NCAA Championships.
+Bissett, Cabassol and Rogers also took home All-America honors in their first appearances at the NCAA Championships.

 Boudia was selected the NCAA Diver of the Year by the Collegiate Swimming Coaches Association of America for the third year in a row in 2011.
 He finished his career with six NCAA national titles, one shy of the Troy Dumais' all-time record, after winning a pair at each of his three appearances at the national championship meet.